A guide to cycling in Pau, Bearn Pyrenees

 There is so much great cycling in Pau to explore which makes it a great holiday destination in the Pyrenees.
 Whilst in the heart of the mountains, this side of the Pyrenean range is just a short distance from both the sandy beaches of the Atlantic Ocean to the west and the Spanish border directly to the south.
 Pau is the largest city in the area and if it sounds familiar to you it may be because it has played host to the Tour de France many times.
-Most recently in 2019 where it was the location for the stage 13 Individual Time Trial.
+Most recently in 2019 where it was the location for the Stage 13 Individual Time Trial.
 This page is full of practical information to help you plan a cycling holiday in Pau.

 There are many great cycling route options near Pau in the Bearn Pyrenees.
-From here you can take on the legendary Col d'Aubisque or Col de Marie Blanque both Hors Categorie climbs which have featured in numerous editions of the Tour de France.
+From here you can take on the legendary Col d’Aubisque or Col de Marie Blanque both Hors Categorie climbs that have featured in numerous editions of the Tour de France.
 Both the Col du Portalet and Col de la Pierre Saint-Martin will see you riding right up to the Spanish border.
-Then there is the ride to Lac de Bious Artiques – a beautiful man made lake nestled between huge mountain peaks.
+Then there is the ride to Lac de Bious Artiques – a beautiful man-made lake nestled between huge mountain peaks.

-We have mapped out a series of routes and linked to them below.
+We have mapped out a series of routes and linked them below.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
 Some of the routes are a loop so can be ridden in either direction.
 One thing is certain – each route generally ends with a long downhill return – a great reward for reaching those alpine summits.
 Click below to see the cycling options from Pau in greater detail.

 Pau is a great city to base yourself in for a cycling holiday in the Pyrenees.
 It is also the largest city and the natural gateway to what is known as the Bearn region.
 There are great public transport connections to Pau by air as well as regular rail services with onward travel available to smaller towns within the area.
 Rome2rio.com is an excellent site to help plan your trip to this region of the Pyrenees.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.
 We have outlined the different travel options below which will help you to plan your cycling holiday in Pau.

-Road – The main Autoroute to the area is the A10 which connects Pau to Bordeaux and Paris.
+The main Autoroute to the area is the A10 which connects Pau to Bordeaux and Paris.
 The trip to Pau from Paris along this route will take approximately 7 hours.

 We recommend reviewing the route planning tool on the ViaMichelin website which will also indicate any tolls along the route as well as fuel stations.